Collaborative Whiteboard Software Market has become a good anticipatory market of Substantial Growth | Cisco, InVision, Miro (formerly RealtimeBoard)

 – The market is based on type, application, and geographical segments.

-– Based on application, the market is segmented into Large Enterprises, SMEs .
+– Based on application, the market is segmented into Government, Real Estate, Other .

 Quantifiable data: